 Model Owner:

-The FICO Fraud Analytics team is committed to model evolution and innovation having applied for more than 110 patents for fraud analytic techniques and receiving approval for over 75 of them.
+Due to the unavailability of data, we are unable to elaborate on this section with respect to FIS SecurLock Predict.
+However, regarding FICO Falcon, its primary input model that provides transaction scoring capabilities, we have the following information.

-The team constantly revisits its modeling techniques, bringing in new modeling components and technologies into Falcon models.
 Over the years, many data mining and machine learning techniques have been extensively explored in consortium model builds.
-FICO modeling has focused on two main modeling categories, the unsupervised/semi-supervised solutions and more sophisticated supervised modeling solutions.
+FICO Falcon has focused on two main modeling categories, the unsupervised/semi-supervised solutions and more sophisticated supervised modeling solutions.

 The unsupervised/semi-supervised modeling includes outlier detection, Principal Component Analysis (PCA), and self-calibrating models.
 This solution is mostly targeted to emerging markets, where data availability is an issue and fraud tagging is not accurate.
 Therefore, data is insufficient to build a supervised model, and self-calibrating technology is used in building an outlier model relying on learning outlier values in real-time.
 Generally, the implementation of the outlier detection models is efficient, but the model performance is lower than the supervised model such as a Neural Network.